 9 a.m. – noon VRHS

 1 – 4:00 p.m.
 GHS

 New Hope High School will have a virtual graduation and graduates will walk with their traditional school in July.

 The graduation ceremony will follow one of the following three scenarios, each of which allows for a different celebration based on guidance from health officials, logistics and our ability to produce both an in-person and virtual experience.
 We will communicate to families the chosen scenario no later than June 19.
-Please visit our support site for FAQs about the scenarios.

 Scenario 1: Full ceremony

 – Traditional ceremony

 – Live stream